Learn more about the Canadian Ocean Literacy Coalition

 - Stephen Virc, Fisheries and Oceans Canada (Inland)

 COLC is comprised of NGO, government, academic, industry, and philanthropic organizations.
-Our funding through the National Study and Strategy Co-development Phase reflects this collaboration.
-As the Strategy Implementation Phase kicks off, new funding partners and collaborations are underway.
-Project funding will continue to be updated on this page.
+Our funding through Phase 1 (National Study and Strategy Co-development) reflected this collaboration.
+As Phase 2 (Strategy Implementation) is now underway, new funding partners and collaborations are emerging.
+Phase 2 project funding will continue to be updated on this page.